milomg/reactively/Reactive-algorithms.md

 # Benchmarks

 Current reactivity benchmarks ([Solid](https://github.com/solidjs/solid/tree/main/packages/solid/bench), CellX, Maverick) are focused on creation time, and update time for a static graph.
-This doesn't tell us anything about how the chart performs for dynamic data.
+The existing benchmarks aren't very configurable, and don't tell us anything about how the chart performs for dynamic data.

 We've created a new and more flexible benchmark that allows library authors to create a graph with a given number of layers of nodes and connections between each node, with a certain fraction of the graph dynamically changing sources, and record both execution time and GC time.

-In early experiements with the benchmarking tools, what we've discovered so far is that Reactively is the fastest (who would've guessed 😉).
+In early experiements with the benchmarking tool, what we've discovered so far is that Reactively is the fastest (who would've guessed 😉).

+The frameworks are all plenty fast for typical applications.
+The charts report the number of updated reactive elements per millisecond on an M1 laptop.
+Typical applications will do much more work than a framework benchmark, and at these speeds the framework unlikely to bottleneck overall performance.
+Most important is that the framework not run any user code unnecessarily.

+That said, there's learning here to improve performance of all the frameworks.
-The Solid algorithm performs best on wider graphs.
+* The Solid algorithm performs best on wider graphs.
-Solid is consistent and stable, but generates a small amount of garbage which limits speed under extreme benchmark conditions.
+ Solid is consistent and stable, but generates a little garbage which limits speed under these extreme benchmark conditions.
-The Preact Signal implementation is fast and memory efficient, and works especially well on deep dependency graphs, though not as well on wide dependency graphs.
+* The Preact Signal implementation is fast and very memory efficient.
+Signal works especially well on deep dependency graphs, and not as well on wide dependency graphs.
-The benchmarking also caught a performance bug in Signal that will undoubtedly be fixed soon.
+The benchmarking also caught a performance bug with dynamic graphs that will undoubtedly be fixed soon.

+**Wide graphs**
 <table>
   <tr>
     <td>